Complete UK Dive Gear Checklist

 Insufficient weight for drysuit: Switching from wetsuit to drysuit changes your weight requirements.
 Test buoyancy before committed dives.

-No backup torch: UK visibility means torches are essential, not optional.
-When your primary fails, you need a backup.
+No backup torch: Typical cold water visibility means torches are essential, not optional.
+When your primary fails mid-wreck, you need a backup.

 Organised packing prevents forgotten items.